 The fastest way to cool brown butter

-Not only does it give you that little boost of added flavor, but it also speeds up the entire browning process.
+Not only does it give you that little boost of added toffee flavor, but it also speeds up the entire browning process.
 Once half the butter is browned, it’s poured on top of the other half of butter.
-When the hot brown butter is mixed with the chilled plain butter, it speeds up the cooling process.
-You never want to make cookies with hot butter as it will dissolve the sugar too rapidly, so you usually have to wait around for about an hour to let it cool.
-But since we’re combining hot butter with cold butter, it melts and cools down within about 10 minutes.
+When the hot brown butter is mixed with the chilled butter, it speeds up the cooling process.
+You never want to make cookies with hot butter as it will dissolve the sugar too rapidly, so you usually have to wait for it cool.
+But since we’re combining hot butter with cold butter, it melts and cools down within about 5 minutes.

 If you want to learn more about brown butter and why it’s such an amazing flavor enhancer to keep in your baking arsenal, check out my full post on how to brown butter.

-Tips for baking perfect white chocolate macadamia nut cookies
+Tips for baking the best white chocolate macadamia nut cookies

 - Properly measure the flour – I say this in every post, and for good reason.
-It’s the number one reason why most recipes fail, especially for cookies.
-If there’s too much flour, the cookies will turn out dry and they will not spread.
+If there’s too much flour, the cookies will turn out dry and will not spread properly.
 If you can, measure the flour with a food scale.
-Otherwise, to ensure you use the exact amount needed, gently spoon the flour into your measuring cup and level if off with a flat edge.
+Otherwise, gently spoon the flour into the measuring cup and level if off with a flat edge.
 If you scoop directly into the flour container, it packs it down into the cup which could leave you with 1/4 cup or more of added flour.

-- Don’t over mix – It’s very easy to over mix this dough as there are a ton of chocolate chips and nuts to distribute throughout it.
+- Don’t over mix – On the other hand, it’s very easy to over mix this dough as there are a ton of chocolate chips and nuts to distribute throughout it.
 To prevent this from happening, add in the chocolate and nuts just before the flour is fully combined.
 Then, fold in the mix ins just until they’re well distributed.
 Over mixing can lead to a tough cookie, so be careful during the last few steps in making this dough.

 This could be due to a few things, so I recommending reading my baking tips above to help troubleshoot.
-It could either be that too much flour was used, the eggs were too cold before mixing, or the dough was over mixed.
+It could either be that too much flour was used or the dough was over mixed.

-I highly recommend sticking with the roasted salted macadamia nuts for the reasons listed in the first question above, but if you can’t find them you can use plain macadamia nuts.
-I would then recommend sprinkling the warm cookies with a bit of flaky sea salt to make up for that loss of extra salt.
+I highly recommend sticking with the roasted salted macadamia nuts as these cookies were built around that salty flavor.
+But if you can’t find them, you can use plain macadamia nuts.
+I would then recommend doubling the salt content in these cookies (1/2 teaspoon) and don’t skip the flaky sea salt on top.

 Yes, you can freeze any leftover dough and it will keep for up to 3 months.
 Simply scoop and form your dough balls and place them into a freezer safe storage bag.
-You have two options for baking, so follow the baking instructions in the notes section in the recipe card below.
+Then just add about 5 minutes to the bake time.

-Honestly, you can use whatever white chocolate chips you like.
+You can use whatever white chocolate chips you like.
 I don’t find there to be a drastic variation between different brands of white chocolate chips, or at least not until you get into the REALLY good stuff that you can only order online or buy in specialty shops.
 Since we’re splurging on the European style butter, you can opt for basic store-brand white chocolate chips.
-But if you I had to choose one, I prefer Ghirardelli white chocolate chips.
+But if you I had to choose, I prefer Ghirardelli white chocolate chips or the chocolate chips I linked in the recipe below.

 I haven’t tested it, but you can try swapping the flour with the same weight in Bob’s Red Mill 1-to-1 gluten free baking flour.
 I say weight because measuring for volume (aka cups) between regular and gluten free flour can be tricky.
 Gluten free flour is more dense, so it’s very easy to use way too much when measuring with cups.
 If you don’t have a food scale to weigh out your flour, fluff up the flour and then carefully spoon it into your measuring cup.